JuliaPhysics/Mueller.jl/docs/src/examples.md

 diffQ = Sp - Sp45
 ```

 From this difference, we get a clean observable of the polarimetric signal.
+(Note we measure the intensity with the detector)

 ```@example pdi
-Qhat = diffQ[2]
+Qhat = diffQ[1]
 Qhat ≈ S[2]
 ```